YC-backed Glimpse helps Airbnb hosts make money through product placement – TechCrunch

 If you’re an Airbnb host, you can sign up and then browse offers for free product samples.
 (If you really want to stock up, you can buy larger quantities at a discounted price.)

 Glimpse works with you to showcase the products on your properties, and to email a digital “lookbook” highlighting the various products to guests at the beginning and end of their stay.
-You then earns a commission fee (Raju said $100 to $500 on average, though it can be even higher for big-ticket items) when these samples lead consumers to make a purchase.
+You then earn a commission fee (Raju said $100 to $500 on average, though it can be even higher for big-ticket items) when these samples lead consumers to make a purchase.

-Brands who have marketed themselves through the platform include the GhostBed mattress and Liquid Death water.
+Brands that have marketed themselves through the platform include the GhostBed mattress and Liquid Death water.

 The startup first launched in March of this year — not exactly the best time for the travel business.
 Raju recalled, “We actually launched right before COVID started.
 After that, what we really spent a lot of time on was empathizing with hosts.”

-In fact, some of the Glimpse’s early partners stopped listing their properties for a while.
+In fact, some of Glimpse’s early partners stopped listing their properties for a while.
 But travel is on the rise again, including (or even especially) via Airbnb, and Raju said many of Glimpse’s 750 current properties are now fully booked through September.
 And given the lost income of the past few months, hosts might be even more interested than usual.

 He added that the team will continue building out the platform with new features for product discovery and attribution, but he said, “The key thing that makes us unique is our emphasis on that in-home experience.”